-For some classes of economic interest, we obtain stronger existence results.
-For symmetric games, our existence result is valid irrespective of the number of players, and the corresponding strategy profile is pure - but a symmetric ε -equilibrium need not exist.
+For symmetric games, our existence result is valid irrespective of the number of players.
+Moreover, the corresponding strategy profile is pure.
+Hence, any symmetric timing game has a Markov subgame perfect $\varepsilon$ -equilibrium in pure strategies.
+However, a symmetric $\epsilon$ -equilibrium need not exist.

-In some applications, the payoff $u_S^i(t)$, for $i \in S$, is the sum of a payoff incurred up to t and of an outside opportunity - and therefore is independent of the identity of the other leaders (i.e., the set $S \setminus \{i\}$).2 We call these games games with cumulative payoffs.
+In most cases of interest, the payoff of a player who acts at time t can be written as the sum of a payoff incurred up to t and of an outside option.
+As a consequence, the payoff to such a leader is independent of the identity of the other leaders.
+We call these games games with cumulative payoffs.
 For such games, our existence result is valid for any number of players.